razyar/iSpace/README.md

 # iSpace
-Have your own network free! without anything except a machine runing linux.
+Have your own network free! without anything except a machine which is can running linux.

 ## Status:
     Working on Ui